collapsed-stacks/startups/questions/12968/access-control-systems-for-early-stage-startups.md

 - tagged: `finance`, `security`
 - score: 0

-<p>We're an early-stage FinTech startup trying to figure out how we can affordably deal with both information security and physical security concerns.
-In this question, I'm specifically asking about physical security controls - we need to have this covered soon.</p>
+We're an early-stage FinTech startup trying to figure out how we can affordably deal with both information security and physical security concerns.
+In this question, I'm specifically asking about physical security controls - we need to have this covered soon.

-<p>One of my colleagues who was at Managed by Q suggested we use Kisi, but it seems kind of pricey given we're only 15 people.
-Of course, there's always ADP and Protection1, but they seem a little too enterprise-y for our small startup.</p>
+One of my colleagues who was at Managed by Q suggested we use Kisi, but it seems kind of pricey given we're only 15 people.
+Of course, there's always ADP and Protection1, but they seem a little too enterprise-y for our small startup.

-<p>Is there a best practice?</p>
+Is there a best practice?

-<p>Thanks in advance for the feedback and advice.</p>
+Thanks in advance for the feedback and advice.

 ## No Answers